ali-20984/machinit/readme.md

 - `findPid` — find PID(s) for a matching process name or regex (uses `lsof -t -c`).
 - `lsock` — alias to `sudo lsof -i -P` for inspecting listening sockets.

+- `recent` — function to cd into the most recently-modified project under `~/Projects` (useful shortcut when frequently switching between projects).

 ## 🧪 Development